-1. Rosenthal (1979) proposed a method, based on probability calculations, for deciding whether or not a finding is "resistant to the file drawer threat."

-- This method has become known as the fail-safe file drawer (or FSFD) analysis. - It involves calculating a "fail-safe number" which is used to estimate whether or not the file-drawer problem is likely to be a problem for a particular review or meta-analysis. - Scargle (2000) has criticized Rosenthal's method on the grounds that it fails to take into account the bias in the "file drawer" of unpublished studies, and thus can give misleading results.
+- 1. Rosenthal (1979) proposed a method, based on probability calculations, for deciding whether or not a finding is "resistant to the file drawer threat." - This method has become known as the fail-safe file drawer (or FSFD) analysis. - It involves calculating a "fail-safe number" which is used to estimate whether or not the file-drawer problem is likely to be a problem for a particular review or meta-analysis. - Scargle (2000) has criticized Rosenthal's method on the grounds that it fails to take into account the bias in the "file drawer" of unpublished studies, and thus can give misleading results. - More recently, Simonsohn et al (2013) have pointed out that the prevalence of "p-hacking" (to be discussed tomorrow) invalidates Rosenthal's method.